As a parent, what is my role, and what can I do to best support my child’s education?

 Keep in Mind

 As a parent, you are constantly helping your child learn something.
 Maybe it’s how to ride a bike, do chores, or get along with others.
 Supporting learning isn’t a new role.
-Now you’re just supporting a different type of learning.
+It’s just that now you’re just supporting a different type of learning.

 So what do you have to do?
 What does “support learning” actually mean?
 It means that you: